ldsands/UsefulCodeSnippets/other_software/windows_program_instructions/chocolatey.md

 # Chocolatey

-a package manager for windows
+a package manager for Windows, using this makes setting up a Windows computer WAY faster and easier

 ## Install chocolatey

+make sure you open powershell as an administrator otherwise chocolatey will not be able to install

 ```powershell
 Set-ExecutionPolicy Bypass -Scope Process -Force; iwr https://chocolatey.org/install.ps1 -UseBasicParsing | iex